mesaguy/ansible-prometheus/README.md

 ## Supported Software and Operating Systems
 ### Supported Operating Systems, Distributions, and Architectures
 This module is intended to support as many distributions and architectures as possible.
-The following table specifies which combinations are currently tested
+The following table specifies which combinations are currently tested.
+Most exporters will also work on ARM architectures:

 | OS             | Release                          | Architectures     |
 |----------------|----------------------------------|-------------------|